Declutter Without the Guilt

 But decluttering can be hard.

 Even if you get past the effort and time it takes (although I offer a free 21-Day Declutter Dash two time a year that makes it way easier), the guilt can stop you from making the progress you want to see.

-Guilt associated with getting rid of things could be due to the desire to cling to precious memories, the remorse in giving away gifts from others, or the shame in spending hard-earned dollars on something that's now going to waste.
+Guilt associated with getting rid of things could be due to the desire to cling to precious memories, the remorse in giving away gifts from others, the shame in spending hard-earned dollars on something that's now going to waste, or the fear of guilt of having to buy something all over again should you need it “someday”.

 Wherever your guilt is coming from, it's helpful to break it down into rational reasons why it would be more positive to remove the clutter than to keep it.